TomKrauss/pks-edit/doc/manual/find_replace.md

 ### Navigating the Find in Files Result List

-All matches found during `Find in Files...` are displayed in a Find Files Result File List by default attached as a bottom window.
-To jump to one of the matches, `Shift+Click Left Mouse Button` to select the line showing the match.
+All matches found during `Find in Files...` are displayed in a _Find Files Result File List_ which is by default attached as a bottom window.

+To select one of the matches in that list
+- `Shift+Click Left Mouse Button` to select the line showing the match.
-You may use `Shift+Ctrl+N` and `Shift+Ctrl+P` or the menu entries _Extras->Next/Previous Build Error or File Match_ to navigate to the next respectively to the previous match.
-You can also move the caret in the list and press `Space` to select the current line.
-To jump to the begin or the end of the list you may use `Alt+Ctrl+P` and `Alt+Ctrl+N` respectively.
+- use `Shift+Ctrl+N` and `Shift+Ctrl+P` or the menu entries _Extras->Next/Previous Build Error or File Match_ to
+navigate to the next respectively to the previous match
+- move the caret to the matching entry in the list and press `Space` to select activate the current line
+- To jump to the begin or the end of the list you may use `Alt+Ctrl+P` and `Alt+Ctrl+N` respectively